VoVanDuc20110635/DoAnFiltro/frontend/filtro_jwt/knowledge/knowledge.md

           # Keeps the connection between Nginx and the backend container open (Keep-Alive).
         proxy_set_header Upgrade $http_upgrade;
           # Enables WebSocket after keeping the connection alive.
-        proxy_set_header Connection 'upgrade';
-          # Notifies that the connection is upgraded.
         proxy_set_header Host $host;
           # Sets the new request's host header to match the original.
         proxy_cache_bypass $http_upgrade;
-          # Bypasses caching for upgraded connections (e.g., WebSocket).
+          #
+        proxy_set_header Connection 'upgrade';
+          # proxy will create a new request based on the one from browser and set header for it.
     }

     location ^~ /fastapi/ {